SQL Editor

 MIDAS SQL Editor only supports SELECT statements (data retrieval).
 Data modification commands like INSERT, UPDATE, DELETE, and DDL commands like CREATE TABLE are not available.
 Only one statement can be executed at a time.
 Multiple queries separated by semicolons are not supported.

-DuckDB extensions are not auto-loaded, so functions that depend on the httpfs extension (such as read_csv('https://...')) cannot fetch data from external URLs.
-As a second layer, the DuckDB worker is served with a Content-Security-Policy header that blocks outbound connections other than the DuckDB CDN, so the same category of requests is also blocked by the browser.
+The ICU extension (timestamp-with-time-zone handling) and the JSON extension are built in.
+Other DuckDB extensions are not loaded, so functions that depend on the httpfs extension, such as read_csv('https://...'), cannot fetch data from external URLs in SQL queries.
+Outbound connections are also blocked by the browser's security mechanisms; see Privacy and Security for details.
 To load data from a file or URL, use the Data > Import Data... menu instead.

 Additionally, since it runs in the browser, there are memory limitations that may restrict processing of very large datasets.